-(i) The following activities undertaken by non-banking financial companies engaged in hire purchase/leasing activities are not eligible for bank credit.
-As such, these items should be
+- (i) The following activities undertaken by non-banking financial companies engaged in hire purchase / leasing activities are not eligible for bank credit.
+As such, these items should be excluded from the build-up of current assets while arriving at permissible bank finance for all categories of NBFCs : - (a) Bills discounted / rediscounted by NBFCs, except where specifically permitted; - (b) Investments made in shares, debentures etc. of a current nature, i.e., stock-in-trade; - (c) Investment in and advances to subsidiaries, group companies or other entities; and

-- (a) Bills discounted/rediscounted by NBFCs, except where specifically permitted; - (b) Investments made in shares, debentures etc. of a current nature, i.e., stock-in-trade; - (c) Investment in and advances to subsidiaries, group companies or other entities; and - (d) Investments in and inter-corporate loans/deposits to other companies. - (ii) In respect of items indicated at (a) and (b) above, banks should not make any adjustment in the projected net working capital (NWC).
-It may be added that the projected NWC represents long-term surplus available to support current operations and, therefore, does not need to be adjusted as a result of changing/pruning the level of current assets while reducing the level of maximum permissible bank finance.
+- (d) Investments in and inter-corporate loans / deposits to other companies. - (ii) In respect of items indicated at (a) and (b) above, banks should not make any adjustment in the projected net working capital (NWC).
+It may be added that the projected NWC represents long-term surplus available to support current operations and, therefore, does not need to be adjusted as a result of changing / pruning the level of current assets while reducing the level of maximum permissible bank finance.

-5.7.4 Financing of NBFCs by Scheduled Primary (Urban) Co-operative Banks
+5.7.4 Financing of NBFCs by Scheduled Primary (Urban) Cooperative Banks

-- (i) The Scheduled primary (urban) co-operative banks may rediscount bills discounted by NBFCs arising from sale of commercial vehicles, including light commercial vehicles, two wheeler and three wheeler vehicles, subject to normal lending safeguards and the following conditions: - (a) the bills should have been drawn by the manufacturers on dealers only, - (b) the bills should represent genuine sale transactions as may be ascertained from the chassis/engine numbers, and - (c) before rediscounting the bills, the scheduled primary (urban) co-operative banks should satisfy themselves about the bona- fides and track record of NBFCs which have discounted the bills. - (ii) The Scheduled primary (urban) co-operative banks may provide finance to NBFCs eligible for bank finance for the purpose of on-lending to Small Road and Water Transport Operators (SRWTOs) for purchase of trucks and classify such advances under priority sector, provided the ultimate borrowers (SRWTOs) satisfy the eligibility requirements for being classified under the priority sector. - (iii) Scheduled primary (urban) co-operative banks may finance NBFCs for on-lending to individual farmers and for hire purchase schemes for distribution of agricultural machinery and implements and the same may be reckoned for the purpose of priority sector lending as indirect finance to agriculture.

-(iv) The Scheduled primary (urban) co-operative banks may extend finance to NBFCs or other financial intermediaries for on-lending to small and micro enterprises (manufacturing as well as service) and classify such finance under priority sector after satisfying that relevant norms at the ultimate borrowal level are complied with.
+- (i) The Scheduled primary (urban) co-operative banks may rediscount bills discounted by NBFCs arising from sale of commercial vehicles, including light commercial vehicles, two wheeler and three wheeler vehicles, subject to normal lending safeguards and the following conditions : - (a) the bills should have been drawn by the manufacturers on dealers only, - (b) the bills should represent genuine sale transactions as may be ascertained from the chassis / engine numbers, and - (c) before rediscounting the bills, the scheduled primary (urban) cooperative banks should satisfy themselves about the bona- fides and track record of NBFCs which have discounted the bills. - (ii) The Scheduled primary (urban) co-operative banks may provide finance to NBFCs eligible for bank finance for the purpose of onlending to Small Road and Water Transport Operators (SRWTOs) for purchase of trucks and classify such advances under priority sector, provided the ultimate borrowers (SRWTOs) satisfy the eligibility requirements for being classified under the priority sector. - (iii) Scheduled primary (urban) co-operative banks may finance NBFCs for on-lending to individual farmers and for hire purchase schemes for distribution of agricultural machinery and implements and the same may be reckoned for the purpose of priority sector lending as indirect finance to agriculture. - (iv)The Scheduled primary (urban) co-operative banks may extend finance to NBFCs or other financial intermediaries for on-lending to small and micro enterprises (manufacturing as well as service) and classify such finance under priority sector after satisfying that relevant norms at the ultimate borrowal level are complied with.

-5.8 Financing equipment leasing and hire purchase financing
+5.8 Financing Equipment Leasing and Hire Purchase Financing